vfsas3/nos-gen-ai-hackathon/submission/README.md

 Go to GitHub and open a Pull Request from your branch **submission-final → main.**

-_Once you’ve submitted both the prompt and the generated output, our team will evaluate your submission according to predefined criteria._
+_Once you’ve submitted the prompt, the generated output, and the development code or notebook, our team will evaluate your submission according to predefined criteria._